kevin-hogan/blackbox/README.md

 This tool is currently configured to work with Snort IDS.
 For testing purposes, I've created a very simple rule in the `snort/blackbox.rules` file that will throw an alert on detecting any packet with "POST" in it.

 To see this in action, start up Blackbox, then type `h2 wget --post-data "qwerty" h1` in the Mininet CLI.
 You'll then see the "Under Attack!" alert message appear in the Ryu console as well as a printout of the packet that triggered the alert.
+In addition to printing the alert, the application will respond by installing a flow that drops packets originating from the IP that caused the alert.
+See `dump_alert` in `snort_learning_switch.py`.

 ## Upcoming enhancements